 Decades ago Californians ruined Oregon.
 Now they have their sights on Texas.
 Walls do work.
 They voted the bastards in now don't want to vote them out.
 They just leave and take their ways elsewhere to ruin.
 It is a shame.
 Going to go buy another high capacity magazine down the street this week.

 Half of Oregon's population lives outside Portland Metro area.
 Outside the 3 main Cities, Oregon is quite liberty leaning.
-Unfortunately, because of the districting being proportional to population, the Portland Metro dominates politics (why they can't just go to a single House instead of having two "chambers" with proportional allocation, I'll never understand).
+Unfortunately, because of the districting being proportional to population, the Portland Metro dominates politics :mad: (why they can't just go to a single House instead of having two "chambers" with proportional allocation, I'll never understand).
 Last I read, 30% of Oregon voters are solidly in the D camp.
-30% in R camp, and remainder are registered as "Independent"; meaning 3rd parties including Socialist Party, Green Party and Communist Party (as well as Constitutional and Libertarian)
+30% in R camp, and remainder are registered as "Independent"; meaning 3rd parties including Socialist Party, Green Party and Communist Party o_O (as well as Constitutional and Libertarian)

 I know a several Californians that left the "Golden State" Silversides, but they left for liberty.
 I was born in California but I will very likely never live in that State again.
 Where I live I vote for Republicans and I have cast a vote for a Libertarian once.
 I vote for candidates that will more likely support the Constitution and liberty.